 Most Vermont Medicaid coverage plans include doctor visits, prescriptions and hospital care.
 Generally, types of Medicaid insurance plans also cover the following services: family planning services, gynecological services, hospice care, medical equipment, nutritional therapy, inpatient hospital care, home health care, mental health assistance, midwife services and occupational therapy.
 Other Medicaid services covered include respiratory therapy, speech therapy, substance abuse counseling and prosthetics.
 However, referrals may be required for certain Medicaid and Dr. Dynasaur services.

 If Vermont Medicaid does not include a specific service, beneficiaries may contact the Green Mountain Care Customer Service Center to request that a service be covered under their plan.
 Recipients should receive an answer regarding their non-covered service within 30 days.
+Download our helpful guide to learn about the different requirements for Medicaid.

-What does Medicaid not cover in Vermont?
+What Does Medicaid Not Cover in Vermont?

 Most types of VT Medicaid insurance plans cover medically-necessary services.
 However, what is not covered by Medicaid includes dentures, eyeglasses and orthodontics.
 Additionally, Medicaid coverage is limited for the following services: chiropractic care, dental care, eye exams, hearing aids, nursing facility care and outpatient hospital care.
 Medicaid coverage in VT is also limited for podiatry, physical therapy, speech therapy, occupational therapy, substance abuse, team care and transportation services.

-Types of Medicaid Insurance in Vermont
+Learn About Types of Medicaid Insurance in Vermont

 Several types of Medicaid insurance plans are available to residents of Vermont.
 Provided by Green Mountain Care, Vermont Medicaid is available to Children and Adults or Aged, Blind and Disabled candidates.
 To qualify for Children and Adults Medicaid services, applicants must be under 65 and meet household income size and restrictions.
 To qualify for Aged, Blind and Disabled Medicaid coverage, applicants must be blind, disabled or 65 and older.